Jakob37/RASP/README.md

 #### Chimera checking database

-It is recommended to use a smaller high-quality database for chimera checking.
+It is recommended to use a small high-quality database for chimera checking.
 Here, we are using the latest version of RDP Classifier's training dataset.
 It can downloaded from the following page: